Holding fish that you have not sold.

 2. It will load your new system more gradually

 You will make enough to cover costs this way.
 And as you establish your market it will buy you time to grow production into that market.
-Of course, if you have FIAB system you also have an offtake agreement with us which is handy (albeit at a lower price).
-But be warned.
+Of course, if you areusing our APUs you also have access to an offtake agreement with us which is handy.

 Running before you can walk.

 We call this the save your self principle.
 Yes our financial models look attractive at full production.
 But anyone can farm fish off a spreadsheet.
 Get yourself comfortable to begin with and build up some skills, some know-how and some confidence in the business.
 There is nothing wrong with starting small and covering costs – which happens at just under half maximum production.
 Do not be fooled into thinking you can hit the target from day one without ever having done this before.
 If needs be sacrifice the early adopter advantage and buy one single tank and grow fish in that tank for 6 months.
-Then hit the big time and buy the entire farm… Do not forget that fish farming is a long term business!
+Then hit the big time and buy the entire farm… Fish farming is a long term business after all.